ZacharyLangley/PsuedoShell/README.md

  commands in the input file one line at a time.
 After the commands have run, the program ends.

+II.
 File List
 -----------------------------------------------------------------------
- shell.c
+- shell.c
- batch1
+- batch1
- batch2
+- batch2
- README.md
+- README.md
- Makefile
+- Makefile

+III.
 Compiling the assignment
 -----------------------------------------------------------------------
  Simply upload all the file to your directory and run "make" to compile all the included files,in this case, we only have one .c file. (no separate header files or .c are included)

+VI.
 Instructions
 -----------------------------------------------------------------------
- Unzip files
+1. Unzip files
- Enter "make" into command prompt
+2. Enter "make" into command prompt
- Type "./shell" into command prompt
+3. Type "./shell" into command prompt
- Enter in Commands
+4. Enter in Commands
- Seperate commands with "; "
+5. Seperate commands with "; "

-Design Overview
+V. Design Overview
 -----------------------------------------------------------------------
  The program is set up using a struct array to hold the commands.
 Each struct has a command name, a command type, the command(s), and the